solomontessema/smart-inventory-agent-documentation/Final Project Step-3.md

         lines.append("|".join("" if v is None else str(v) for v in r)) return "\n".join(lines)

+@tool
 def read_database_tool(sql: str) -> str:

-    if not isinstance(sql, str) or not sql.strip(): return "Error executing SQL: empty query."
+    """Execute a SQL query against the SQLite database and return formatted results.""" if not isinstance(sql, str) or not sql.strip(): return "Error executing SQL: empty query."